S. Sreesanth

 In 2018, he participated in the popular reality show, Bigg Boss and became the runner up.
 In 2020 he was selected for the Kerala cricket team and resumed his career in national cricket.
 In March 2022, Sreesanth announced his retirement from domestic cricket.
+Sreesanth was a member of the Indian team that won both the 2007 T20 World Cup and the 2011 Cricket World Cup, where in the 2007 final, he took the winning catch.

 Personal life

-Sreesanth was born on 6 February 1983 to Nair Santhakumaran and Savithri Devi.
-He has one elder brother and two elder sisters.
+Sreesanth was born on 6 February 1983 to Santhakumaran Nair and Savithri Devi.
+He has an elder brother and two elder sisters.
 His brother Dipu Santhan owns a music company in Kochi and his eldest sister Nivedita is a television actress in Kerala.
 Sreesanth's elder sister Divya married Madhu Balakrishnan, a famous South Indian playback singer.

 On 12 December 2013, Sreesanth married his girlfriend Bhuvneshwari Kumari of Jaipur's Shekhawat family at Guruvayur Sri Krishna temple in Kerala.
 Bhuvneshwari Kumari aka Nain Shekhawat is the daughter of Hirendra Singh Shekhawat and Muktha Singh.

 Early years

 Sreesanth initially was a leg-spinner in his childhood, modelling his action on India's leading Test wicket-taker Anil Kumble, who was to become his Test captain.
 However, his habit of bowling yorkers led him to convert to fast bowling, after being encouraged by his elder brother.
 Following in the footsteps of fellow Kerala fast bowler Tinu Yohannan, who earned selection to the National Cricket Academy in 2000, Sreesanth was selected for the MRF Pace Foundation in Chennai.
-He then made his first-class debut against Goa in the 2002–03 domestic season, claiming 22 wickets in seven matches in the Ranji Trophy and winning selection for South Zone in the Duleep Trophy squad in the same season.
+He made his first-class debut against Goa in the 2002–03 domestic season, claiming 22 wickets in seven matches in Ranji Trophy and winning selection for South Zone in the Duleep Trophy squad in the same season.

 He was selected for India-A side in a tour match against the visiting New Zealand side at Rajkot.
 He claimed one wicket in twelve overs after being restricted with a hamstring injury.
 He also missed five Ranji Trophy games in that season, although he still travelled with the side for away games.
-This led to rumours that an astrologer convinced him to take a break from competition to preserve his longevity in the sport, which Sreesanth categorically denied, maintaining that he was training only to regain his fitness.
+This led to rumours that an astrologer had convinced him to take a break from competition to preserve his longevity in the sport, which Sreesanth categorically denied, maintaining that he was training only to regain his fitness.

-In November 2004, Sreesanth entered the record books when he took a hat-trick against Himachal Pradesh in a Ranji trophy game.
+In November 2004, Sreesanth entered the record books when he took a hat-trick against Himachal Pradesh in a Ranji Trophy game.
 He was selected to represent India B in the Challenger Trophy in October 2005, a domestic limited-overs tournament.
 He performed impressively in that tournament, earning the Man of the Series award and being the leading wicket taker (7) with the third best bowling average.
 This led to his selection to Indian team for the home ODI series against Sri Lanka.